mister36/talking-video/README.md

 -   ⚡ **Fast API**: RESTful API with automatic documentation
 -   🔧 **Configurable**: Adjustable resolution, quality, and generation parameters
 -   🚀 **RunPod Ready**: Optimized for deployment on RunPod GPU instances
+-   🧠 **Persistent Models**: Models stay loaded in memory between generations for faster inference

+## ⚠️ Important Limitations

+**This API is designed for single-user scenarios and does NOT support concurrent video generation requests.**

+-   **No Concurrency Support**: Multiple simultaneous generation requests will cause errors or crashes
+-   **Single-Threaded Design**: Only one video generation can run at a time
+-   **Memory Intensive**: Models remain loaded in GPU memory (10-15GB+ VRAM usage)
+-   **Resource Isolation**: Model errors may affect subsequent generations until server restart

+**For production use with multiple users, consider implementing request queuing or running multiple instances.**

 ## Requirements